LearnEcommerce / Technology

 Retail (Online/Physical)

-Direct sales of Amazon-owned inventory
+1P sales of Amazon-owned inventory across stores and Whole Foods (FY2025)

 3rd Party Seller Services

-Marketplace fees and Fulfillment by Amazon (FBA)
+Marketplace commissions and Fulfillment by Amazon (FBA) fees

 AWS

-Cloud infrastructure and AI services
+Cloud infrastructure and AI services; ~30% operating margin funds the group

 Advertising